Molecular Dynamics Methods Development

 Coarse-grained Modeling of Biophysical Systems

 My third research focus is the development of coarse-grained modeling techniques for molecular systems whose complexity make atomistic models intractable on the time scales of interest.
-I have built models for phenomena such as force-modulated catalytic activity of enzymes and protein aggregation events, such as the self-assembly of amyloid fibrils.
+I have built models for phenomena such as protein aggregation, specifically the self-assembly of amyloid fibrils, and force-modulated catalytic activity of the enzyme thioredoxyn.
 For examples of this type of work, please see the following:

 Network-Based Classification and Modeling of Amyloid Fibrils: